binhrobles/rusty-bikes/README.md

 - Costs must be calculated quickly
   - Way tags should be quickly available
     - ie: highway, bicycle, oneway, height, cycleway?, ...
-  - _future: add distance calculation to Segments table?_
+  - _future: pre-add length calculation to Segments table?_
 - We must be able to locate the Way that is closest to our start / end points
-  - Enable R\*Tree support on Ways, easily done due to their min/max coords
+  - Store Ways in an [R\*Tree](https://sqlite.org/rtree.html) index, easily done due to their min/max coords
   - Given a way and a coordinate, where along the Way is this coordinate?

 ### Schema Design